Description and Objective:

-Prerequisites: Comp 15 and either MATH 22 or familiarity with both symbolic logic and basic probability theory.
+Prerequisites: Comp 15 and either COMP/MATH 61 (formerly 22) or familiarity with both symbolic logic and basic probability theory.

 The textbook for the course is Artificial Intelligence: A Modern Approach (3rd edition).
 Stuart Russell and Peter Norvig, Prentice Hall (2010) ISBN: 0-13-604259-7

 Halligan Hall, Room 211

 Office Hours: Tuesdays 6 - 7 PM in Braker 222